new underground stations

 Melbourne is growing, but more trains cannot run in and out of the city because the City Loop is nearing capacity.
 To maintain a high quality of life in Australia’s fastest growing city, Melbournians needed a new way of moving around their city.

-Arcadis is working with consortium CYP Design and Construction (CYP D&C) (led by Lendlease, John Holland and Bouygues) delivering the Tunnels and Stations package of the $11b Metro Tunnel Project, Victoria’s biggest ever public transport infrastructure project.
+Arcadis is working with consortium CYP Design and Construction (CYP D&C) (led by Lendlease, John Holland and Bouygues) to deliver the Tunnels and Stations package of the $11 billion Metro Tunnel Project, Victoria’s biggest ever public transport infrastructure project.

-Together in a joint venture with Arup and WSP, Arcadis is delivering the detailed design to support CYP D&C to design and construct the Metro Tunnel’s twin nine-kilometre rail tunnels and five new underground stations.
+In a joint venture with Arup and WSP, Arcadis is delivering the detailed design to support CYP D&C to design and construct the Metro Tunnel’s twin 9km rail tunnels and five new underground stations.

-This includes technical elements of civil engineering, structures, mechanical and electrical, rail infrastructure, fire and life safety engineering, security and blast assessment, pedestrian modelling, vertical transportation, specialist lighting, sustainability and digital solutions as well as noise, vibration and acoustics.
+This includes technical elements of civil engineering, structures, mechanical and electrical, rail infrastructure, fire and life safety engineering, security and blast assessment, pedestrian modeling, vertical transportation, specialist lighting, sustainability and digital solutions, as well as noise, vibration and acoustics.